Doing this work for, ahem, decades, it’s easy for me to forget that the most basic yet game-changing concepts can often

 - Your key messages and three main benefits you offer

-Here’s an example of an internal Brand Story, or Brand Positioning Statement from a past client:
+Here’s an example of a Core Value Proposition from a past client:

-This BPS tells me everything I need to know about the company: what it is, how it is positioned, the target audience, the core benefits it wants to stress in the market, and the tone and voice of the company.
+This tells me everything I need to know about the company: what it is, how it is positioned, the target audience, the three core benefits it wants to stress in the market, and the voice of the company.

-Once you have these questions answered, you’re in a much better position to create a solid plan of marketing tactics.
-You’ll know where you need to advertise, which social media networks make the most sense to reach your target audience, and what the heck to blog about.
+Once you have these core brand questions answered, you’re in a much better position to create a solid plan of marketing tactics: taglines, advertising, campaigns, sales strategies, social media, content.
 You’ll even better understand how your website needs to look and what it needs to say to appeal to your target market.